dnl-rss/secureum-slot2-solidity101/02_types.md

 ### 50. Contract Type

-Every `contract` defines its own type.
-Contracts can be explicitly converted to `address` type.
-Contract types do not support any operators.
-The members of contract types are the external functions, including getter functions for any public state variables.
+Every `contract` defines its own custom type.

+- Contracts are explicitly converted to `address` type.
+- Contract types do not support any operators.
+- The members of contract types are the external functions, including getter functions for any public state variables.

 ```solidity
 // explicitly convert the current contract "this" to address type with "address()"